-According to the American Society for the Prevention of Cruelty to Animals (ASPCA) Calathea is non-toxic to cats, dogs, horses, and people. [source]
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), Calathea is a non-toxic plant to cats, dogs, horses, and people. [source]

 Calathea Plant Problems

-What to do about poor growth and brown leaf edges:
+What to do about poor growth and brown leaf tips or edges:

 If your plant is growing poorly and the leaves have a crispy brown edging, lack of humidity is usually the issue.